Image credit to Nano Banana Pro

 Full Workshop Papers

 Submission: We invite authors to submit unpublished papers (8-page CVPR format) to our workshop, to be presented at a poster session upon acceptance.
 All submissions will go through a double-blind review process.
-All contributions must be submitted (along with supplementary materials, if any) on OpenReview (The link will be provided soon).
+All contributions must be submitted (along with supplementary materials, if any) on OpenReview.

 Accepted papers will be published in the official CVPR Workshops proceedings and the Computer Vision Foundation (CVF) Open Access archive.